-ABA is the application of the principles of behavioral science.
-However, ABA incorporates the use of evidence-based practices in which educators may already be familiar.
-For example, some of the common strategies used in ABA include modeling, shaping, task analyses, chaining, and reinforcement, just to name a few.
+ABA includes a lot of different techniques and strategies with which you may or may not be familiar.
+For example, ABA strategies include modeling, shaping, task analyses, chaining, and reinforcement, just to name a few.
 However, it should be noted that ABA is not one of these strategies in isolation.
-The power of ABA comes from understanding how the principles of behavior are applied to affect change in individuals.
 While many of these strategies may be employed by many different people, including educators, behavior analysts, speech therapists, and parents, simply implementing one of these strategies does not mean you are practicing ABA.